abhishek2x/The-Devps-App/README.md

 The Devps App is a shorthand application designed to perform menial day-to-day tasks.
 It is developed in java based environment.
 It performs various functionalities.

 It has various inbuilt features :

-Basic Calculator
+1)Basic Calculator
-A Notepad
+2)A Notepad
-A Game A Backend based Registration System
+3)A Game A Backend based Registration System

 The link of the Github Repository :  https://github.com/abhishek2x/The-Devps-App